About the Education Mission

 as well as public education.
 The programs' goals include:

 particularly for students in the state of Georgia;

 - Recruiting and retaining women and underrepresented

 to teaching science;

 through research on education curricula and theory.

-The Neuroscience School at Georgia State University offers summer short course opportunities for outstanding high school students.
+The Neuroscience School at Georgia State University offers summer short course opportunities for high school students.
 This academic day camp is open to any high school students who enjoy science and have particular interests in neuroscience.

 Brain Bee is a national level brain trivia competition for high-school students, which is held annually in January or February.
 CBN co-sponsors the Atlanta Regional Brain Bee with the Atlanta Chapter of the Society for Neuroscience.